 Enter… Konad Nail Stamping

-40 minutes, and exactly $40.91 later, I had purchased two special polishes (white and black for about $6 each from Amazon,) a double-sided stamper and scraper ($6.75 from Amazon,) and a set of 25 nail plates ($22 from Bundle Monster from Amazon,) and a week later I had my entire nail stamping system.
+40 minutes, and exactly $40.91 later, I had purchased two special polishes (white and black from Amazon,) a double-sided stamper and scraper (Amazon,) and a set of 12 nail plates (Amazon,) and a week later I had my entire nail stamping system.

 My Experience with Konad Nail Stamping